PenaSoftwareCraftsman/tic-tac-toe/NOTES.md

 - Testing Player
     - Should start named "X" ✅
     - Should be "O" when the player turn is changed and the player "X" turn pass 🚧

+# Pomodoro 2 🍅 17:15:

+- Testing Player
+    - Should be "O" when the player turn is changed and the player "X" turn pass 🚧